raywritescode/raywritescode.github.io/posts/weekly-review/_posts/2016-01-03-weekly-review.md

 * In the previous *Week Ending* post I wrote that I'm taking a short break from coding studies.
 Total hours this week spent on coding studies is zero.

     This is a blog about coding.
-Because I don't have any coding specific work from this week to write about, I'll write about *Star Wars*, video gaming, and cars.
+Because I don't have any coding specific work from this week to write about, I'll write about non-coding topics: *Star Wars*, video gaming, and cars.

 * I watched [Star Wars: The Force Awakens](http://www.imdb.com/title/tt2488496) and I'm glad that I paid an extra $5 above standard movie ticket fee to watch it on an extra-wide screen and with an enhanced sound system.